What is Build-to-Rent?

 According to RentCafe, BTRs are seeing a 97% occupancy level, surpassing the occupancy level for apartments at 95%, which showcases the desirability.

 These communities are not replacing buying a home, living in an apartment, or living in a single-family rental – this is a unique option that blends both worlds of single-family home living and carefree maintenance without a mortgage.

 Top 5 Metros with BTR Homes in the Pipeline:

 - Phoenix: 5,473 homes

 What Does the Future of BTR Look Like?

-According to Yardi Matrix, single-family rental construction posted its strongest year in 2021, with 6,740 new BTR homes constructed.
-In 2022, BTR homes are expected to more than double that record, with almost 14,000 in the pipeline for this year.
+According to RentCafe, single-family rental construction posted its strongest year in 2022, with 14,541 new BTR homes constructed.
+In 2023, BTR homes are expected to more than triple that record, with almost 45,000 in the pipeline for this year.